neksioo/FlameLogger/README.md

 # Flame Logger 🔥
-Message logger for discord made in discum with python, made for educational purposes only Make sure that you have python installed on your machine!
+Message logger for discord made in discum with python, made for educational purposes only

 # How to run program 🍱
 1. Download files from github